 Counterparty credit risk is the risk arising from the possibility that a counterparty may fail to fulfill contractual obligations, resulting in the termination or replacement of the transaction at a loss to us.
-We engage in certain non-lending activities that give rise to counterparty credit settlement risk, including the purchase of securities for our investment securities portfolio, entering into derivative transactions to manage our market risk exposure and to accommodate customers, short-term advances on syndication activity, certain operational cash balances in other financial institutions, foreign exchange transactions, and customer overdrafts.
-We provide additional information on credit risk related to our investment securities portfolio under "MD&A-Consolidated Balance Sheets Analysis-Investment Securities" and credit risk related to derivative transactions in "Note 9-Derivative Instruments and Hedging Activities" in our Q1 2019 Form 10-Q.
+We engage in certain non-lending activities that may give rise to credit and counterparty settlement risk, including purchasing securities for our investment securities portfolio, entering into derivative transactions to manage our market risk exposure and to accommodate customers, extending short-term advances on syndication activity including bridge financing transactions we have underwritten, depositing certain operational cash balances in other financial institutions, executing certain foreign exchange transactions and extending customer overdrafts.
+We provide additional information on credit risk related to our investment securities portfolio under "MD&A-Consolidated Balance Sheets Analysis-Investment Securities" and credit risk related to derivative transactions in "Note 9-Derivative Instruments and Hedging Activities" in our 2019 Form 10-K.